aesim-tech/simba-python-examples/13. Inverter Efficiency Map/readme.md

 ```

 !!! note
     The variable named "number_of_parallel_simulations" allows to set automatically the number of available parallel simulation based on the license of each user.
+This variable is defined earlier into       the python script directly.

 The code creates a processing pool using `multiprocessing.Pool(number_of_parallel_simulations)` and starts the simulation using `pool.imap(run_simulation_star, pool_args)`.
 The `tqdm()` function is used to display a progress bar for the simulation.